AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threads.md

    This condition is met, because in the case of assertions, if at least some cases are fetched, it is better than none.
 2. Operations have to be separated into \e writing and <em>read-only</em>-operations:<br>
-   While this sounds a little like turning the use case to one that fits C++ 17 type
+   While this sounds a little like turning the use case to one that fits C++17 type
    \https{std::shared_mutex,https://en.cppreference.com/w/cpp/thread/shared_mutex}, namely
    a two-level access strategy, it is not:
    Only "raising assertions" is turned into such a use case - but not the use case of locking!